Nazihahaha/Movie-Recommendation-System/README.md

 # Movie Recommendation System

-A web-based movie recommendation system built with Python, Flask, Pandas.
-This project suggests movies based on user preferences using content-based filtering and/or collaborative filtering.
+A web-based movie recommendation system built with Python, Flask, Pandas and deployed using Render.
+This project suggests movies based on user preferences using content and genre based filtering.

 ### 🌐 Live Demo